avalcarcel9/rtapas/README.md

 **Usage**:

   - `thresholds` A `vector` of thresholds to apply to the probability map.
-The default `vector` applied is 0 to 1 by 0.01 increments which matches the published work.
-Threshold values must be between 0 and
+The default `vector` applied is 0 to 1 by 0.01 increments.
-    1.
+    Threshold values must be between 0 and 1.
-  - `pmap` A `character` file path to probability map images or an object of class `nifti`.
+  - `pmap` A `character` file path to a probability map image or an object of class `nifti`.
   - `gold_standard` A `character` file path to a gold standard image (normally a manual segmentation) or an object of class `nifti`.
 The